 Grass naturally thins out over time due to foot traffic, weather extremes, and pests like chinch bugs.
 Overseeding isn’t just about fixing bald patches; it’s also a smart preventative strategy that:

 At Yard Dawgs, we know the climate challenges homeowners face in Western Canada.
-That’s why we offer Slit-Seeding & Lawn Seeding Services designed to ensure every seed gets the soil contact and protection it needs to thrive.
+That’s why we offer Aeration Plus & Lawn Seeding Services designed to ensure every seed gets the soil contact and protection it needs to thrive.

 Let’s break down the process so you can start seeing visible results in a matter of weeks.